unik-name/help-unikname/docs/3-unikname-connect/howto-integrate-unikname-connect.md

 ### Unikname only.
 Simply the simplest!

-<Uniknameconnect/> can be used as the only way to authenticate.
+<brand name="UNC"/> can be used as the only way to authenticate.

 In this example, **platform101.net** demo website has been coded and setup to sign-in with <brand name="unikname"/> only.